mcrl/SnuQS/README.md

 # SnuQS

-For we are currently working on updates for AWS cluster supports with Amazon braket.
+Now we are currently working on updates for AWS cluster supports with Amazon braket.
 - Seamless integration with Amazon braket
 - AWS support
 - Multi-node support